abohannon/spark-poll/README.md

 This will start the Node server and connect to MongoDB on localhost:5000.
 It will also launch the client on localhost:3000

 To successfully launch the app, you will need to connect to a db.
-I suggest creating a free mLab account and created a quick mongoDB instance.
+I suggest creating a free mLab account and creating a quick mongoDB instance.
 You can do that here https://mlab.com/.

 See below on creating a dev.js file.